Top 5 2nd Quarter Trades of Po - GuruFocus.com

 Microsoft Corp

-The guru sold out of their 92,116-share investment in NAS:MSFT.
-Previously, the stock had a 2.21% weight in the equity portfolio.
+The guru sold out of their 75,242-share investment in NAS:MSFT.
+Previously, the stock had a 1.94% weight in the equity portfolio.
 Shares traded for an average price of $271.99 during the quarter.

 GuruFocus gives the company a financial strength rating of 8 out of 10 and a profitability rating of 10 out of 10.